 Dealing with Isolation & Loneliness for Seniors

 Interacting with others in fulfilling ways should be an essential aspect of day-to-day life for everyone at any age.
-Unfortunately, the reality for many seniors is that isolation and loneliness are much more prevalent than one might think.
+Unfortunately, for many seniors, isolation and loneliness are much more prevalent than one might think.
 Focusing on the sense of connectedness that is so necessary and valuable to overall health can be extremely helpful for our aging loved ones.

-Isolation and Loneliness in Seniors
+Isolation & Loneliness in Seniors

 Growing older impacts some aspects of life that can make it more challenging for seniors to forge or maintain relationships and a sense of belonging.
 The following are a few examples of possible contributors to feelings of loneliness and isolation among seniors: